STARTING POINT: An idea

 In 2008, the Animal Generic Drug User Fee Act (AGDUFA) established a “user fee” system similar to the system for brand name animal drugs.
 AGDUFA authorizes CVM to collect fees from drug sponsors to support the center’s review of generic animal drugs.

-Learn more about GADPTRA and AGDUFA by visiting the following websites:
+Learn more about GADPTRA and AGDUFA by visiting the following webpages: Generic Animal Drug and Patent Term Restoration Act and Animal Generic Drug User Fee Act.

-Whether the drug is a brand name animal drug or a generic copy, CVM’s stamp of approval stands for safety and effectiveness when the drug is used according to the label.
+Whether the drug is a brand name animal drug or a generic copy or whether it’s an over-the-counter, prescription, or veterinary feed directive animal drug, CVM’s stamp of approval stands for safety and effectiveness when the drug is used according to the label.
 The rigorous journey through the drug approval process protects the health of both animals and people by assuring that only safe, effective, and high-quality animal drugs make it to the market, while unsafe animal drugs and those that do not work are kept off.